LEARN

-Want proof?
-Cyberattacks increased by 7% globally in the first quarter of 2023 alone.
+Why such expensive costs?
+Cyberattacks increased by 10% globally in 2024 alone.
 Organizations need a proactive way to prevent and mitigate these threats.

 Security Operations (or SecOps) combines security teams and IT operations teams.
 IT operations continue to grow exponentially as businesses increasingly rely on data and automation to fill crucial roles.
 However, IT operations and security can often contradict one another.